seek4science/seek-documentation/tech/upgrading.md

 rather than jumping directly between versions otherwise some upgrade steps may be missed.

-This guide assumes that SEEK has been installed following the [Installation Guide](install.html).
+This guide assumes that SEEK has been installed following the [Installation Guide](install).
 It assumes it is a production server that is being updated, and that commands are run from the root directory of the SEEK application.